 We highly recommend you take out travel insurance for your trip as they generally help cover medical costs and personal accidents, as well as trip cancellations and baggage loss.

 We strongly advise riders to opt for an insurance that offers comprehensive coverage as the recipient of medical treatment in European hospitals or clinics must pay the bill.
 Nationals of non-EU countries should check with their insurance companies about policy limitations.
-British and Irish citizens should apply to the Department of Health and Social Security for Form E11, which entitles the holder to urgent treatment for accident or unexpected illness in EU countries.
+UK citizens should apply for a GHIC card which gives you the right to access state-provided healthcare during a temporary stay in the European Union.

 American travelers should contact their insurance companies to see their international plans.
 Additionally, american travelers can contact the International Association for Medical Assistance to Travelers for a list of English-speaking doctors throughout Europe.
 The association can be reached at 716-754-4883.